Materiality assessment at Nokian Tyres

 We see the regulations established by the authorities as minimum requirements.
 Therefore, we actively follow the development of environmental and safety regulations in Finland, the EU and Russia for anticipating the effects of pending legislation.

-We are committed to reducing GHG emissions caused by our operations in order to combat climate change.
-Furthermore, an EC directive requires corporations to carry out energy efficiency measures, such as energy audits.
-By increasing the proportion of renewable energy sources, we can cut down our greenhouse gas emissions from energy consumption.
+We are committed to reducing GHG emissions from our operations in order to combat climate change.
+Furthermore, an EC directive requires corporations to carry out energy audits and other energy-efficiency measures.
+By increasing the proportion of renewable energy sources, we can cut down our GHG emissions from energy consumption.
 Improved energy efficiency will also result in cost savings.

 Reducing greenhouse gas emissions in transport and production

 Climate change is accelerated by greenhouse gas emissions, which are an essential issue for companies around the world.
-We are committed to reducing GHG emissions caused by our operations.
-We calculate the GHG emissions from our operations annually, including emissions from the transport of raw materials to us, and aim to reduce them systematically as planned.
-The new biomass boiler plant is a joint venture that will significantly reduce our GHG emissions in Nokia.
+We are committed to reducing GHG emissions from our operations.
+We annually calculate the GHG emissions from our operations, including emissions from the transport of raw materials to us, and aim to reduce them systematically as planned.
+The biomass boiler plant commissioned in 2016 will significantly reduce our GHG emissions in Nokia.

 Quantitatively, waste accounts for our highest environmental impact.
-Our factory in Nokia utilises almost all of the generated waste.
-The local infrastructure in Russia is not on par with our facilities in Nokia.
-We are, therefore, working towards ensuring the safety of waste management in our Russian factory.
+Our factory in Nokia utilises all of the generated waste.
+The local infrastructure in Russia is not yet on par with our facilities in Nokia.
+We are, therefore, working towards improving the safety of waste management in our Russian factory.
 Our goal is that all waste is utilised also in our Russian factory by 2020.

-Nokian Tyres has been a member of the OMX GES Sustainability Finland Index since 2012.
+Nokian Tyres has been included in the OMX GES Sustainability Finland Index since 2012.
 The index offers objective and reliable information for making responsible investments.
-The index comprises the 40 leading companies listed on NASDAQ Helsinki in terms of sustainability, and the index criteria are based on the international guidelines for environmental, social, and governance (ESG) issues.
+The index comprises the 40 leading companies listed on Nasdaq Helsinki in terms of sustainability, and the index criteria are based on the international guidelines for environmental, social and governance (ESG) aspects.

 - Chemical Industry Federation of Finland